Praharsh1109/community-starter-kit/README.md

 # welcome bot: A Probot App

-DESCRIPTION PLACEHOLDER : the description is for the interaction of user from the user .so this beneficial for user.
+DESCRIPTION PLACEHOLDER : A GitHub App built with probot that celebrates new user activity within your repository.

 ## What it does